 Firstly, let’s search for LinkedIn profiles only with this query: site:linkedin.com/in/

-Note that the /in/ in the site: operator will narrow the results to LinkedIn profiles only.
+in the site: operator will narrow the results to LinkedIn profiles only.

-Then, refine your query by adding SEO Consultant.
+Then, refine your query by adding SEO Consultant

 Finally, add the location in your query for more precision: San Diego